Man fatally shot after swinging bat at squeegee worker

 The man was pronounced dead at a hospital.
 His name wasn’t released.

+The workers fled the scene on foot, Harrison said.
+No arrests had been made as of late afternoon.

+A witness told The Baltimore Sun that he saw a squeegee worker shoot the man after he got out of his car with the bat.
+Cody Bro, who was visiting Baltimore for a convention, said he saw the driver “arguing with one of the squeegee people — the people who squeegee your windows.”

-Squeegee workers, also known as squeegee kids, are a group consisting mostly of teens from low-income neighborhoods who clean off drivers’ windshields at intersections in exchange for money.
+Squeegee workers, also known as squeegee kids, consist mostly of teens from low-income neighborhoods who clean off drivers’ windshields at intersections in exchange for money.
 Some drivers have complained about them.

-The group fled the scene on foot, Harrison said.
-No arrests had been made as of late afternoon.